Temporary Disk Space

 /staging is a 328-terabyte parallel file system that is hosted on dedicated storage machines.
 Data stored in /staging is retained and not deleted between jobs.

-A directory is automatically created for each HPCC project under /staging so that data can be stored there temporarily.
+A directory is automatically created for each HPC project under /staging so that data can be stored there temporarily.
 Project-specific user subdirectories are also created.
 All subdirectories created under /staging will automatically be set to allow project group access for easier data sharing.

 Managing Files in the Temporary File Systems

 Files on all of the temporary file systems are not backed up and it is the user’s responsibility to copy important data to a permanent project file system for safekeeping.
-While HPCC will try to project user files on these systems, any software or hardware failures can result in data loss.
+While HPC will try to project user files on these systems, any software or hardware failures can result in data loss.

 Managing Files in /tmp and /scratch